i-Asset/frontend-service/README.md

 * * *

 # Acknowledgements
-ROBxTASK – Cloud platform for vendor-independent exchange of robot control tasks and processes (Nr.: 880866) Funded within the Austrian Research Promotion Agency (FFG) Program "IKT der Zukunft" by the Austrian Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (BMK)
+The project iAsset has received funding from the BMDW and from FFG by means of the program COIN-NET.

-The project is based on results from https://github.com/nimble-platform/frontend-service and https://github.com/i-Asset/frontend-service (forked on April 12, 2021)
+The project is based on results from https://github.com/nimble-platform/frontend-service